aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/odsofieldmapdatacollection/clear/_index.md

 linktitle: Clear
 articleTitle: Clear
 second_title: Aspose.Words for .NET
-description: OdsoFieldMapDataCollection Clear method.
-Removes all elements from this collection in C#.
+description: Effortlessly clear your OdsoFieldMapDataCollection with our Clear method, ensuring a fresh start by removing all elements quickly and efficiently.
 type: docs
 weight: 50
 url: /net/aspose.words.settings/odsofieldmapdatacollection/clear/